ZachWashburn/GetPage/README.md

 # GetPage
-Fetches a webpage, useful for reading articles behind a paywall
+Simply Fetches a webpage, useful for reading articles behind a paywall as it doesn't load JavaScript

+Nothing noteworthy here